Ubspy/dotfiles/readme.md

 - [ ] Get a better application launcher
 - [ ] Get better gtk theme
 - [ ] Put new config files into repo
+- [x] Find a way to lock the computer

 gtk theme: Matcha-dark-alix
 atom syntax theme: seti